alexmarshallbristol/muGAN/README.md

 *To run this code an installation of [Keras](https://keras.io/) is required.*

+**Python script must be run in same directory as the folder 'SHiP_GAN_module', can improve this if necessary.**

 First step is to import the library and initialise the muGAN class:
 ```
 from SHiP_GAN_module import muGAN